runtimeverification/pyk/src/pyk/krepl/client/README.md

-# K-REPL Server
+# K-REPL Client

-This package contains an RPC server for running K-REPL commands.
-Commands are executed either against the Haskell or LLVM backend.
-Communication with the LLVM backend happens by linking against a native library containing the semantics and backend using pybind.
-Communication with the Haskell backend happens via the `kore-rpc` binary.
+This package contains a CLI client for the server that implements the K-REPL commands.
+The commands are implemented via calls to the server API.

-The server requires authentication on each command; this is not yet specified in this document, but can be assumed to be an extra parameter required on all requests.
+The commands below provide a CLI interface to the API that is suitable for interactive debugging.
+Slightly different interfaces may be exposed in a graphical or web client later on.

-Below are a list of RPC commands supported by the K-REPL server along with their expected parameters and output.
+Below are a list of commands supported by the K-REPL CLI along with their expected parameters and output.

 ## Initialization